openplans/openblock-old/docs/setup.rst

 Setting up the demo
 ===================

+If you want to create a new project immediately, you can now skip to :doc:`custom`.

 Optionally, you can edit the demo's django settings at this point.
 It's a good idea to look at it, at least to get an idea of what can be configured::